How to Build a Successful Frontend and Backend Web Developer Team: A Practical Staffing Guide

 What Does a Frontend Web Developer Do?

 A frontend web developer is responsible for everything users see and interact with in a web application.
 This includes layout, design, responsiveness, and usability.
-They turn design mockups into working interfaces using technologies such as:
+They turn design mockups into working interfaces using technologies such as:- HTML/CSS – for structure and styling

 - JavaScript – for interactivity and dynamic behavior